 Management, regulation and restoration of wetlands are important roles of nearly all parts of DNREC, but the Division of Water Resources Wetlands and Subaqueous Lands Section and the Division of Watershed Stewardship Wetland Monitoring and Assessment Program help lead the way.

 Because we all share in the responsibility for managing and protecting the wetlands that do so much for us, it is important to know as much as we can about these important lands.
 To that end, DNREC holds a biennial wetlands conference.
+The next conference is set for January 31 and February 1, 2018, at the Chase Center on the Riverfront in Wilmington.
 The 2016 Delaware Wetlands Conference offered two days of exploration into the latest wetland research, innovations to outreach and education and conservation programs in the Mid-Atlantic region.
-The next conference is set for 2018.

 Other wetland educational resources: